Glyochi/LLLM-serving/orchestration/README.md

                 - I could also just have aws inside the image
     - About GPU compatibility
         - `g4dn.xlarge` has `T4 GPU` and it doesnt support `bfloat16`, and gemma-3 uses `bfloat16`.
-        We could generate `engines` file with `float32` to cover the range but the performance is going to be worse (i mean its 1b so should be fine, but idk need more testings)
+            - We could generate `engines` file with `float32` to cover the range but the performance is going to be worse
+            - For some reasons cannot run the benchmark that comes with tensorrtllm and cannot actually do inference when hosted
+            => `NOT USEABLE`
         - `g5.xlarge` has `A10G GPU` and it does support `bfloat16` but it costs twice as much.
-I'm kinda broke so imma go cheap.
+            - I'm kinda broke so i would go cheap, but `T4 GPU` dont work so imma use this for now